ympons/katas/README.md

 # challenges
 I really enjoy the competitive programming, so this repo is to share my solved challenges and hacks.
-I solved some challenges with the programming languages I'm using right now, so `Do not be scared`. :-)
+I solved some challenges with the programming languages I'm using right now (Golang, Scala), so `Do not be scared`. :-)